osovv/reatom/packages/jsx/README.md

 These limitations will be fixed in the feature

 - No DOM-less SSR (requires a DOM API implementation like `linkedom` to be provided)
-- No keyed lists support
+- No keyed lists support (use linked lists instead)
 - A component should have no more than one root element.
 If this interferes with the layout, you can wrap the parent elements in another element with the style `display: "contents"`:

 ```tsx
 <div style={'display: "contents";'}>
   <div class="parent-1">